tommyvtran97/Gate_Detection/README.md

 Step 1) Navigate in the terminal to the directory that contains the following items as listed above.

 Step 2) Run the python script create_txt.py.
-This script will generate test.txt, train.txt, val.txt and txt files in the folder 'Folder_txt'.
+This script will generate `test.txt`, `train.txt`, `val.txt` and txt files in the folder `Folder_txt`.
 To run this script use the following command in terminal:
 * `python create_txt.py`

 #### #2 Placing the created files in the correct directory

 Step 3) Now that the required files are created, the files should be moved to the correct location.
-First of all create two folders named 'obj' and 'test_images' in /darknet/data.
+First of all create two folders named '`obj`' and '`test_images`' in `/darknet/data`.
 Then move the files to the correct location as described below:

 - Files in `Folder_txt` should be located in `darknet/data/obj`
 - Files in the `Images_Train` folder should be located in `/darknet/data/obj`